 - assist Aboriginal and Torres Strait Islander Year 12 students to achieve their full potential through education

 - redress the significant levels of educational disadvantage amongst rural and urban ‘at risk’ and poor young Aboriginal people in Tasmania

 - address retention rates in Tasmania and encourage disadvantaged students to continue their education, from high school to college and onto university.

-The Riawunna palanawina Accommodation and Living Allowance Scholarship will provide Year 12 Aboriginal and Torres Strait Islander students with one-year on-campus accommodation and credit towards meal expenses for the first year at the University of Tasmania to encourage students to complete university study.
+The Riawunna palanawina Accommodation and Living Allowance Scholarship will provide Year 12 Aboriginal and Torres Strait Islander students with on-campus accommodation and credit towards meal expenses at the University of Tasmania to encourage students to complete university study.

 Rent and credit towards meal expenses will be paid directly to the University’s Student Living department.

-Available to Aboriginal and Torres Strait Islander students who completed Year 12 in Tasmania in 2020 and who must move away from home in order to commence full-time study in an undergraduate degree in 2021.
+Available to Aboriginal and Torres Strait Islander students who will be completing Year 12 in Tasmania in 2022 and who must move away from home in order to commence full-time study in an undergraduate degree in 2023.

 Applicants must demonstrate the following:

 - that they need financial assistance to continue onto further education;

 - are likely to be successful in University if given support and encouragement; and